 We all get stuck in a rut.
 We find a place that’s comfortable, people that we like and are used to, and we just kind of stay there.
 That’s how you wind up sounding like a salesperson.
 However, that passive comfort zone propensity is actually killing our creative thoughts.
 We have to step outside of our neat little lives and experience new and different things.

 Studies show that traveling and living abroad, immersing ourselves in other cultures, increases our innovative thought processes and creative accomplishments.
 Certainly we can’t all move to another country, but we can explore and investigate the world around us so that we start to see things in new ways.
 We’ll be opening our creative eyes to other inventive opportunities.
 Maybe take a different route to work, eat at a new restaurant, do activities that break your normal routine.

 No doubt we’ve all got a sales guru we’d like to embrace as a mentor.
 Just as inventors latch on to Einstein and artists want to be more like O’Keefe or Van Gogh, the fact of the matter is, their methods of creativity and innovation might not work for us.
 Who wants to cut off his ear or study cow skulls?

 The key to success is to discover what works best for you.
 If you’re most creative in the morning, do most of your creative work then.
 If you find that taking a walk is better for your diffused mind than doodling, then walk.
-If adding a bit of humor to your day helps you be more productive, then use the Spiro app, to help lighten your mood as you make your sales calls.
+If adding a bit of humor to your day helps you be more productive, then look up a joke or two throughout the day, to help lighten your mood as you make your sales calls.
 Creativity is inherent in us all, we’ve just got to discover the means in which the juices flow best.